 The universalism flavor which Moody affirms is also taken up by Kubler-Ross: “In the decades to come we may see one universe, one humankind, one religion that unites us all in a peaceful world.
 Kubler-Ross also submits that death is nothing to fear as there is no judgemental [sic] God.
 The concept of universalism completely ignores the biblical teaching of the diverse destinies of the righteous and the wicked (Matt 25:46; John 5:29; Rom.
 2:8-10; Rev. 20:10, 15).
 Furthermore, the Scriptures speak of the wrath and justice of God as well as His love (John 3:36; Rev. 6:16).

-In addition to our concern that non-Christians who have had an NDE are becoming convinced that they do not need be apprehensive about where they will spend their afterlife, we are also concerned that non-Christians who hear about or read about NDEs may likewise become convinced that they do not need to be worried about where they will spend their afterlife, when in fact they do need to be worried.
+In addition to our concern that non-Christians who have had an NDE are becoming convinced that they do not need be apprehensive about where they will spend their afterlife, we are also concerned that non-Christians who hear about or read about NDEs may likewise become convinced that they do not need to be concerned about where they will spend their afterlife, even though they do need to be concerned.

 For Christians, an NDE Visit to Heaven May Be an Authentic Afterlife Preview

 The NDE visits to heaven about which we have read do not provide much detail regarding what Christians, in particular, expect heaven to be like.
 We can only speculate that the expectations of Christians with regard to heaven may inappropriately be based upon descriptions of the new earth, which are found in Revelation 21:1-22:5, and/or upon descriptions or depictions from sources other than the Bible.
-In either case, it is understandable that the expectations could be very different than actuality regarding the heaven that currently exists.
+In either case, it is understandable that the expectations could be very different than actuality regarding heaven.

 In any case, it is our opinion that the evidence that is available at this time is not sufficient to reach a definite conclusion as to whether or not NDE visits by Christians to what they believe is heaven are authentic previews of their afterlife.
 Therefore, we cannot state with confidence that NDEs of Christians provide proof that heaven exists.
 We can conclude only that NDE visits to heaven by Christians may be authentic afterlife previews.